imrekosdik/ahc_BrachaTaueg/BrachaToueg/docs/BrachaToueg/algorithm.rst

 Bracha-Toueg Deadlock Detection Algorithm: |BrachaTouegAlg|
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The  :ref:`Bracha-Toueg Deadlock Detection Algorithm <BrachaTouegDeadlockDetectionAlgorithm>`, proposed by Gabriel Bracha and Sam Toueg [Bracha1987]_, aims to detect the deadlocks in the system.
 The algorithm operates on the N-out-of-M deadlock model and is under the assumption that it is possible to capture the consistent global state of the system without halting the system execution.
 The algorithm starts execution when a node, named initiator, suspects that it may be in a deadlocked state.
 This can happen after a long wait for a request to be satisfied.
-The initiator starts a Lai-Yang snapshot to compute the WFG.
+The initiator starts a Lai-Yang snapshot :ref:`Lai-Yang Snapshot Algorithm <LaiYangSnapshotAlgorithm>` to compute the WFG.
 To differentiate between snapshots invoked by different initiators, the algorithm associates each snapshot, along with its messages, with the initiator's identity.
 After a node v constructs its snapshot, it computes two sets of nodes:

 **OUTv**: The set of nodes *u* for which *v*'s request has not been granted or relinquished.
 **INv**: The set of nodes requesting a service from *v*, according to *v*’s point of view.
 The node *v* received requests from a set of nodes, but *v* has not yet granted or dismissed the requests.